Screening high capacity plastic pellets

-The Finex Separator™ delivers accurate separation of polymer pellets from oversize material and dust in one operation
+The Finex Separator™ separates polymer pellets from oversize material and dust in one operation

 Plastics, polymers and rubber are versatile materials that can be combined with a variety of additives during manufacture, to deliver a range of properties and final products.
 They can be supplied as beads, pellets, powder, granules and flakes before the production process, the most common being injection molding or extrusion.
 Some of these products, particularly plastic granules, are commonly made from recycled plastics.

 However, before being used in production, these base materials must be screened, as well as additives and fillers such as masterbatch pellets, chalk and clay.
-Industrial grading machines can be used to qualify a consistent particle size.
+Industrial vibratory separators can be used to qualify a consistent particle size.
 These plastic pellet screening systems ensure consistency of the materials used, safeguarding the final quality of the product.